Barbaro (horse): Injury

 Barbaro's Preakness Stakes began with a false start when he broke from the starting gate prematurely, slamming his head against the metal retractable door.
 Although he was stunned, trainer Michael Matz opted to abide by the implied judgment of Barbaro's jockey that the horse was fit to run.
-He was also disoriented by Matz' change in pre-saddling procedure.
+He was also disoriented by Matz's change in pre-saddling procedure.
 Barbaro was erroneously deemed fit upon being reloaded into the gate.
 As the restarted race began, Barbaro broke cleanly but suffered a catastrophic injury as the horses passed the grandstand shortly after the start.

 Many theories arose as to the cause of the accident, though none have been confirmed.
 Ignoring the disorientation and consequent stumbling of a horse who had slammed his head against a metal door just seconds earlier, horse industry theorists focus on the injury itself.
 Barbaro broke his right hind leg in more than 20 places: a broken cannon bone above the pastern, a broken sesamoid bone behind the fetlock, and a broken long pastern bone below the fetlock.
 The fetlock joint was dislocated, and his foot was left dangling loosely.
 Veteran jockey Edgar Prado immediately pulled Barbaro up and brought him to a gentle stop.
 He dismounted and leaned his shoulder into the horse's shoulder to support Barbaro until track attendants could arrive.
 Bernardini with Javier Castellano as jockey went on to win the race.

 Barbaro's injuries were life-threatening.
 Unlike other mammals, such as dogs, a horse cannot survive in humane circumstances on three legs.
 A broken leg in a horse can lead to complications as the other legs attempt to bear the weight of the horse's body.